Department of Graduate Medical Education

 Coverage applies to employees while performing within the scope of their employment.
 Coverage applies to all CCHS eastern-region facilities and Marymount Hospital.

-PGY-1 residents are not permitted to engage in any moonlighting activity whether within the hospital, any outside institution, or private office.
+PGY-1 residents are not permitted to engage in any moonlighting activity within the hospital, outside institutions, or private offices.

-PGY-2 through PGY-6 residents may engage in moonlighting activities as long as they conform to all American Osteopathic Association rules governing work hour limitations; have a valid Ohio State Medical License (not a Training Certificate); and have a valid DEA certificate (not a hospital-issued DEA number).
+PGY-2 through PGY-6 residents may engage in moonlighting activities as long as they conform to all AOA and ACGME rules governing work hour limitations; have a valid Ohio State Medical License (not a Training Certificate); and have a valid DEA certificate (not a hospital-issued DEA number).
 All residents participating in moonlighting activities must be credentialed through the Medical Staff Office and obtain the approval of their Program Director and the Department of Graduate Medical Education.
 Credentialing through the Medical Staff Office is also required.
-A work schedule must then be submitted verifying compliance with the AOA work hours rule.
+A work schedule must then be submitted verifying compliance with the AOA or ACGME work hours rule.

 Under no circumstances can moonlighting activity interfere with the residency obligation and must not occur during residency work hours.
 This includes moonlighting while on-duty.